csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 MINIMAX(RESULT(si, a)) .
 (5.2)

-(Notice that P (s) does not appear explicitly in the summation, because the samples are al- ready drawn according to P (s).)
+(Notice that P (s) does not appear explicitly in the summation, because the samples are already drawn according to P (s).)
 As N grows large, the sum over the random sample tends to the exact value, but even for fairly small N—say, 100 to 1,000—the method gives a good approximation.
 It can also be applied to deterministic games such as Kriegspiel, given some reasonable estimate of P (s).

 For games like whist and hearts, where there is no bidding or betting phase before play commences, each deal will be equally likely and so the values of P (s) are all equal.
 For bridge, play is preceded by a bidding phase in which each team indicates how many tricks it expects to win.
 Since players bid based on the cards they hold, the other players learn more about the probability of each deal.
 Taking this into account in deciding how to play the hand is tricky, for the reasons mentioned in our description of Kriegspiel: players may bid in such a way as to minimize the information conveyed to their opponents.
 Even so, the approach is quite effective for bridge, as we show in Section 5.7.

-The strategy described in Equations 5.1 and 5.2 is sometimes called _averaging over clairvoyance_ because it assumes that the game will become observable to both players im- mediately after the first move.
+The strategy described in Equations 5.1 and 5.2 is sometimes called _averaging over clairvoyance_ because it assumes that the game will become observable to both players immediately after the first move.
 Despite its intuitive appeal, the strategy can lead one astray.
 Consider the following story:

 Day 1: Road _A_ leads to a heap of gold; Road _B_ leads to a fork.
 Take the left fork and you’ll find a bigger heap of gold, but take the right fork and you’ll be run over by a bus.
 Day 2: Road _A_ leads to a heap of gold; Road _B_ leads to a fork.
 Take the right fork and you’ll find a bigger heap of gold, but take the left fork and you’ll be run over by a bus.
 Day 3: Road _A_ leads to a heap of gold; Road _B_ leads to a fork.
 One branch of the fork leads to a bigger heap of gold, but take the wrong fork and you’ll be hit by a bus.
 Unfortunately you don’t know which fork is which.

 Averaging over clairvoyance leads to the following reasoning: on Day 1, _B_ is the right choice; on Day 2, _B_ is the right choice; on Day 3, the situation is the same as either Day 1 or Day 2, so _B_ must still be the right choice.

 Now we can see how averaging over clairvoyance fails: it does not consider the _belief state_ that the agent will be in after acting.
-A belief state of total ignorance is not desirable, es- pecially when one possibility is certain death.
-Because it assumes that every future state will automatically be one of perfect knowledge, the approach never selects actions that _gather in- formation_ (like the first move in Figure 5.13); nor will it choose actions that hide information from the opponent or provide information to a partner because it assumes that they already know the information; and it will never **bluff** in poker,4 because it assumes the opponent canBLUFF
+A belief state of total ignorance is not desirable, especially when one possibility is certain death.
+Because it assumes that every future state will automatically be one of perfect knowledge, the approach never selects actions that _gather information_ (like the first move in Figure 5.13); nor will it choose actions that hide information from the opponent or provide information to a partner because it assumes that they already know the information; and it will never **bluff** in poker,4 because it assumes the opponent canBLUFF

 see its cards.
 In Chapter 17, we show how to construct algorithms that do all these things by virtue of solving the true partially observable decision problem.